Arvin, California: 2020 census

+2023 ACS estimates

 In 2023, the US Census Bureau estimated that 31.1% of the population were foreign-born.
 Of all people aged 5 or older, 16.1% spoke only English at home, 83.0% spoke Spanish, 0.0% spoke other Indo-European languages, 0.4% spoke Asian or Pacific Islander languages, and 0.4% spoke other languages.
 Of those aged 25 or older, 45.3% were high school graduates and 4.3% had a bachelor's degree.

 The median household income was $49,984, and the per capita income was $15,302.
 About 27.0% of families and 31.7% of the population were below the poverty line.

 Economy

 The economy of Arvin is primarily based on agriculture, and as such the employment statistics show seasonal variation.
 In March 2011, 41.9 percent of Arvin's residents were out of work, the highest of any city in Kern County.

 Cannabis

 In 2018, voters in Arvin passed a measure to license and tax marijuana after the legalization of the sale and distribution of cannabis in California was legalized.
 The measure set a 6% tax on cannabis sales and a tax of up to $6 per square foot per year on cultivation.
 The city issued its first license to a delivery service in June 2020.
 This was the first legal cannabis business in Kern County as similar measures have failed in other jurisdictions.
 Companies must be licensed by the local agency and the state to grow, test, or sell cannabis and each city or county may authorize none or only some of these activities.
 Local governments may not prohibit adults who are in compliance with state laws from growing, using, or transporting marijuana for personal use.